 Smart contracts are trustless, autonomous, decentralized, and transparent.
 They are also irreversible and unmodifiable once deployed.
-This functionality has been utilized to make smart contracts the building blocks of hundreds of decentralized apps and a major focal point of blockchain development in general.
+This functionality has been utilized to make smart contracts the building blocks of hundreds of decentralized applications (dApps) and a major focal point of blockchain development in general.

 Ethereum: The First Mover